psychoanalyze/psychoanalyze/docs/dashboard/input.md

 ### Simulate data

 By default, the dashboard displays the results from a simulation of a hypothetical yes-no experiment.
-A sequence of randomly-sampled trial outcomes are generated, processed, fit the the psychometric function, and visualized, with assistance from PsychoAnalyze's [API functions](../api.md).
+A sequence of randomly-sampled trial outcomes are generated, processed, fit to the psychometric function using PyMC-based Bayesian logistic regression, and visualized, with assistance from PsychoAnalyze's [API functions](../api.md).
 The simulation estimates the psychometric function's *location* and *scale* parameters according to the chosen [link function](#link-function) $F(x)$, which is the *logistic equation* by default.:

 $$
 \psi(x) = F(x) = \frac{1}{1 + e^{-\frac{x - \mu}{\sigma}}}